-Results: Hold the tube up to the light and look at the stab line to determine motility.
+Hold the tube up to the light and look at the stab line to determine motility.

-- Non-motile bacteria generally give growths that are confined to the stab-line, have sharply defined margins and leave the surrounding medium clearly transparent.
+- Non-motile bacteria generally give growths that are confined to the stab-line, have sharply defined margins, and leave the surrounding medium clearly transparent.

-- Motile Bacteria typically give diffuse, hazy growths that spread throughout the medium rendering it slightly opaque.
+- Motile bacteria typically give diffuse, hazy growths that spread throughout the medium rendering it slightly opaque.

 - Sulfide Indole Motility (SIM) Medium: It is a semisolid agar used to determine hydrogen sulfide (H₂S) production, indole formation, and motility.

-Incorporation of tetrazolium chloride at a final concentration of 0.005% in the medium is helpful.
+Note: Incorporation of tetrazolium chloride at a final concentration of 0.005% in the medium is helpful.
 The tetrazolium makes the motility agar much easier to read for motility.
-Tetrazolium is colourless in oxidized form, but the reduced salt is red (occurring as a result of bacterial metabolism) and indicates where bacterial growth has occurred.
+Tetrazolium is colorless in oxidized form, but the reduced salt is red (occurring as a result of bacterial metabolism) and indicates where bacterial growth has occurred.